 REVERSE THE EFFECTS OF ADVERSE CHILDHOOD EXPERIENCES

-Increase understanding of ACES, enhance family capacity to lessen the impact of ACES, and promote early intervention of ACEs through universal screening of Delaware youth and families and the implementation of preventative strategies within Delaware schools.
+The mission of RACE is to increase understanding of ACES, enhance family capacity to lessen the impact of ACES, and promote early intervention of ACEs through universal screening of Delaware youth and families and the implementation of preventative strategies within Delaware schools.

-RACE kits put into practice the CDC’s six strategies to prevent Adverse Childhood Experiences: strengthen economic support for families, promote social norms that protect against violence and adversity, ensure a strong start for children, teach skills, connect youth to caring adults and activities, and intervene to lessen immediate and long-term harms.
+RACE programs put into practice the CDC’s six strategies to prevent Adverse Childhood Experiences: strengthen economic support for families, promote social norms that protect against violence and adversity, ensure a strong start for children, teach skills, connect youth to caring adults and activities, and intervene to lessen immediate and long-term harms.

 SUPPORT NETWORK CONNECT